How to Start a Manager Exchange Program

 One of the best ways to develop a broad and deep set of leadership competencies is to move around in a variety of challenging and diverse jobs.
 The most successful leaders, especially general managers, tend to hone their skills by working in different functions, geographies, and product lines.

-However, even if a company does have the potential to move their high potential leaders around in developmental assignments, they don’t always do it.
+Even if a company does have the potential to move their high potential leaders around in developmental assignments, they don’t always do it.
 Why not?
-Without some kind of intervention, or top-down process, it won’t happen naturally.
+Without some kind of intervention or top-down process, it won’t happen naturally.
 Job changes, especially to new areas, are inherently risky, for both the manager as well as the hiring manager.
-Both may understand that these moves are for the longer term greater good, however, shorter term priorities always come first.
+Both may understand that these moves are for the long term greater good, however, shorter-term priorities always come first.

 The Talent Manager, or HR Leader, works with senior executives to identify positions that could be filled with an MEP candidate.
 These should be positions that are developmental by design – small plants, small businesses, Assistant to the CEO, etc. The position may be opening up in the near future or a newly created role.
 You might set a target of one position per senior executive, or business unit.
 It’s helpful to have CEO sponsorship, in case some senior executive doesn’t want to play.